BlockchainCommons/draft-mcnally-cbor-nan-bstr/draft-mcnally-cbor-nan-bstr.md

 # Implementation Notes

+This section is non-normative.

 Encoders SHOULD use definite-length bstrs.
 Decoders SHOULD expose APIs that surface width, sign, signaling/quiet, and payload without mutating bits.
 Implementations SHOULD avoid using nan-bstr values as map keys because NaN equivalence is undefined; generic CBOR guidance on key equivalence applies ({{RFC8949}}).
 Profiles that otherwise canonicalize floating-point NaNs can retain those rules and treat nan-bstr as the explicit mechanism for exact preservation when needed.

+# Alternatives Considered

+This section is non-normative.

+The CBOR Tags registry defines tags 80-87 for various permutations of "IEEE 754 binary&lt;length&gt;, &lt;endianness&gt;, Typed Array" ({{IANA-CBOR-TAGS}}).
+These tags may be used to preserve exact bit patterns of floating-point values, including NaNs.
+However, they do not connote the special semantics of NaNs, such as incomparability and payload significance.
+Using those tags for NaNs could mislead implementers into treating tagged values as ordinary numbers, risking unintended comparisons or arithmetic.
+A dedicated nan-bstr tag clarifies intent and avoids semantic confusion.

 # Acknowledgments

-Thanks to CBOR WG participants for discussion of determinism and floating-point edge cases, and to implementers who documented NaN canonicalization behavior across platforms.
+Thanks to CBOR WG participants for discussion of determinism and floating-point edge cases, and to implementers who documented NaN canonicalization and processing behavior across platforms.

 --- back